camhart/webapp/Final Report.md

 Description
 -----------
 Virtual Pedigree allows users to quickly view, edit, and search genealogical data without having to switch contexts.
 You can import a gedcom file to populate existing data into our system.
 The minimap gives an overview of where you are in the tree.
-Changes occur in real time and are saved to the user's account.

 Database Schema
 ---------------